EricPogueExampleCode-Web/introductions-2024/README.md

 # Introductions (2026)
 Follow the instructions below to create your own Introductions webpage using GitHub Pages.

+### Prerequisites
+- GitHub Account
+- An interest in HTML and CSS

 ### Instructions
+##### Step 1: Log into your GitHub account in a separate browser tab

-##### Step 1: Utilize this repository as a template to create your repository named “introductions” (all lower case).
+##### Step 2: Utilize this repository as a template to create a new repository in your GitHub account named “introductions”:
+- Click on the "Use this template" button on the template repository’s page.
+- Name your repository “introductions” (all lower case).
+- Optionally, add a description.
+- Verify your new repository is public.
+- Click "Create repository from template".

-### Step 2: Your newly created repository includes a fine named “index.html” that looks like
+##### Step 3: Verify that your newly created repository includes a fine named “index.html” that looks like
 ```
 <!DOCTYPE html>
 <html>